What You Can Do to Fix Damaged Hair

 While you can't magically snap your fingers and make years of hair damage disappear, taking the first steps is easier than you might think.
 There are plenty of accessible ways to protect and soothe damaged hair—not to mention ways to avoid future damage—so your strands look and feel better.
 VEGAMOUR's deep conditioner treatment is easy to use — just massage it in and leave overnight (or for 10 hours), rinse out and enjoy your refreshed hair.

 You can learn more ways to protect your hair and keep it healthy by staying up to date with the VEGAMOUR blog.
-And check out the other healthy-hair support systems, including the full line of ENSO shampoos and conditioners, designed to suit your hair type's unique needs so you can ensure your mane is nourished and protected.
+And check out the other healthy-hair products designed to suit your hair type's unique needs so you can ensure your mane is nourished and protected.

 More From VEGAMOUR

 - Split Ends vs Healthy Hair: What's the Difference?